Ordinary (Division 1) Proposals: Debt Help in Vancouver

 Unlike informal negotiations, a proposal acts as a binding contract between you and your creditors.
 The form of a proposal is very flexible and can be tailored specifically to your circumstances.
 For instance, a proposal can involve compromising your debts, delaying payment, converting debt to equity or a combination of them all.

-Once a proposal is developed, it is presented to your creditors for approval.
-Unlike a Consumer Proposal, a Division 1 proposal must be voted on by the creditors at a Meeting of Creditors.
+- Once a proposal is developed, it is presented to your creditors for approval.
 It must be approved by a majority in number of your creditors holding at least two-thirds in value of the claims.
 Once the proposal has been accepted by the requisite majority of creditors, it must then be approved by the Court.

-A proposal accepted by the creditors and approved by the Court is binding on all unsecured creditors regardless of their vote.
-It is also binding on secured creditors whose classes voted for the acceptance of the proposal.
+- A proposal accepted by the creditors and approved by the Court is binding on all unsecured creditors and secured creditors.

 There are numerous provisions in the BIA which may impact a proposal filing.
 There are also risks associated with filing a proposal – for example, if the proposal is not accepted by the creditors or approved by Court, a deemed bankruptcy will occur.

 To find out if a Division 1 Proposal is the right choice for you, please contact one of the professionals at Crowe MacKay & Company.
 We will evaluate your financial situation and explain the pros and cons of the various options available that could help you solve your financial problems.
 We are here to help.